 Once everyone has either kept their finger up, or put a finger down, play passes to the left, and the next person states something they have not done.
 Players who have put down all their fingers lose and are out for the remainder of the game.
 The last person who is left with any fingers up, wins!

 This is a great game to play with family, but if you are 21 years or older, spice up the game a little by adding in some drinks.
 If players have done the thing called out, then they must have a sip of there drink.
-If no one puts their finger down, the player who called the Never Have I Ever must drink.
+If no one puts their finger down or has taken a drink, then the player who called the Never Have I Ever must drink.
 Please drink responsibly!

 8. Hide & Seek